EVORA-project/evora-ontology/models/docs/taxonDataProvider.md

 # Slot: taxon data provider (taxonDataProvider)

-_The data provider for the taxons of the taxonomy_
+_The data provider for the taxons of the taxonomy._